zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-an-existing-java-rest-api-service_plain-java-enabler.md

-# Java REST APIs service without Spring Boot
+# REST APIs service plain Java enabler

-This article is a part of a series of onboarding guides, which outlines the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
-This guide describes a step-by-step process to onboard a REST API <font color='yellow'>application</font>/<font color="green">service</font> using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.
+This guide is a part of a series of onboarding guides, which outline the onboarding process for REST API services to the ZOWE API Mediation Layer (API ML).
+This article describes a step-by-step process to onboard a REST API <font color='yellow'>application</font>/<font color="green">service</font> using our plain Java language enabler, which is built without a dependency on Spring Cloud, Spring Boot, or SpringFramework.

 **Tip:** For more information about onboarding of API services to the API Mediation Layer, see the [Onboarding Overview](api-mediation-onboard-overview.md)

 ZOWE API ML is a lightweight API management system based on the following Netflix components:
 * Eureka - a discovery service used for services registration and discovery
 * Zuul - reverse proxy / API Gateway
+* Ribbon - load ballancer

 ## Requirements for onboarding a REST API to the API ML

-The following requirements are necessary to onboard a REST API to the API ML:
+The following criteria must be satisfied to onboard a REST API to the API ML:

 * Service discovery information including but not limited to the base URI, home page, status page, and health check endpoint
 * Routing metadata of service endpoints.
 This metadata is used by the API ML Gateway to route HTTP requests